 Having said this, here are the key differences between artificial and real intelligence.

-A neural net is a software running on a computer.
+1. Form and Function:-A neural net is a software running on a computer.
 The “neurons” of artificial intelligence are not physical.
 They have encoded in bits and strings on hard disks or silicon chips and their physical structure looks nothing like that of actual neurons.
 In the human brain, in contrast, form and function go together.

 2. Size:-